-Now, the other side to the holiday season is the stress of making sure everything is in order and perfect.
+Now, the other side of the holiday season is the stress of making sure everything is in order and perfect.
 I will be the first to admit that the holidays used to stress me out.
 The first problem was the fact that I’m a world-class procrastinator…Libra issues.
 Honestly, I think my procrastination (during the holidays only) was a result of feeling overwhelmed by all that comes with what has to be done to prepare, the cooking, the gifts for my daughters…you see where I’m headed here.
-I finally had to have a talk with myself and I want to share my five easy tips for a stress free Christmas.
+I finally had to talk with myself and I want to share my five easy tips for a stress-free Christmas.

 1. Plan Ahead – Figure out your theme for the year and determine what decorations, gifts, food, or whatever you need to make your Christmas successful.
 I’ve determined that making a list is a must.
 I have to write out my plans and from there I build my shopping list and separate them by store.
 I also think about what items I own that I can use for the season and the location.